ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    FV3
       The Finite-Volume Cubed-Sphere dynamical core (dycore).
 Developed at NOAA’s `Geophysical Fluid Dynamics Laboratory <https://www.gfdl.noaa.gov/fv3/>`__ (GFDL), it is a scalable and flexible dycore capable of both hydrostatic and non-hydrostatic atmospheric simulations.
 It is the dycore used in the UFS Weather Model.

+   GDAS
+      The Global Data Assimilation System (`GDAS <https://catalog.data.gov/dataset/global-data-assimilation-system-gdas2>`_) is "the system used by the Global Forecast System (:term:`GFS`) model to place observations into a gridded model space for the purpose of starting, or initializing, weather forecasts with observed data."

+   GFS
+      The Global Forecast System (`GFS <https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast>`_) is an :term:`NCEP` model that "generates data for dozens of atmospheric and land-soil variables."
+It couples atmosphere, ocean, land/soil, and sea ice models to accurately depict weather conditions.

+   GHCN
+      The Global Historical Climatology Network (`GHCN <https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily>`_) is "an integrated database of daily climate summaries from land surface stations across the globe.""

    GSWP3
       The Global Soil Wetness Project Phase 3 dataset is a century-long comprehensive set of data documenting several variables for hydro-energy-eco systems.

    HPC
       High-Performance Computing.

+   IMS
+      The `Interactive Multisensor Snow and Ice Mapping System <https://usicecenter.gov/Products/ImsHome>`_ (IMS) is "an operational software package used to demarcate the presence of snow and ice across the entire northern hemisphere."

+   IODA
+      The :term:`JEDI` Interface for Observation Data Access (:jedi:`IODA <inside/jedi-components/ioda/index.html>`) provides observation formatting and processing tools for data assimilation applications.

    J-jobs
       Scripts (contained in ``land-DA_workflow/jobs/``) that should be directly called for each workflow component (either on the command line or by the workflow manager) to run a specific task in the workflow.
 The different scripting layers are described in detail in the :nco:`NCO Implementation Standards document <ImplementationStandards.v11.0.0.pdf>`.

+   JCB
+   JEDI Configuration Builder
+      The JEDI Configuration Builder (JCB) is a python package used to assemble information on :term:`JEDI` algorithms (e.g., letkf, 3dvar) and data assimilation types (e.g., snow, marine, atmosphere) into one convenient YAML file for use in data assimilation applications.

    JEDI
       The Joint Effort for Data assimilation Integration (`JEDI <https://www.jcsda.org/jcsda-project-jedi>`_) is a unified and versatile data assimilation (DA) system for Earth System Prediction.
 It aims to enable efficient research and accelerated transition from research to operations by providing a framework that takes into account all components of the Earth system in a consistent manner.
 The JEDI software package can run on a variety of platforms and for a variety of purposes, and it is designed to readily accommodate new atmospheric and oceanic models and new observation systems.
 The `JEDI User's Guide <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`_ contains extensive information on the software.